-There are some datasets available for calibration: the training and testing trials.
-Both training and testing logfiles include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
-The testing trials will be explicitly provided by the organizers, which should be used to have an initial estimation of the IPS accuracy.
+There are some datasets available for calibration: the training data and the testing trials.
+Both training data and testing trials include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
+While the training data are available as off-line txt files, the testing trials are provided by the organizers through the EvaalAPI, which should be used to have an initial estimation of the IPS accuracy on four simple trajectories.

-- There are two types of training trials, the regular training trials and the floor transition training trials.
-The regular training trials contain a path without any floor transition.
-The floor transition training trials includes a path with multiple floor transitions using the stairs.
-Training trials are provided as txt logfiles. - In the testing trials, the movement between keypoints is free, so the actor could have done non-rectilinear movement between POSI landmarks and visited unknown areas.
-The user may have done other realistic movements such as stopping, sitting, attending a phone call, among others.
+- There are two types of files for training data, the regular training logfiles and the floor transition training logfiles.
+The regular training logfiles contain a path without any floor transition.
+The floor transition training logfiles includes a path with multiple floor transitions using the stairs.
+The training data for the short mezzanine (Level -1), is included in logfiles with name "TrainingTrials_51".
+All training data are provided as txt logfiles (i.e., the logfiles). - In the testing trials, the movement between keypoints is free, so the actor could have done nonrectilinear movement between POSI landmarks and visited unknown areas.
+The user may have done other realistic movements such as stopping, sitting, attending a phone call, taking an elevator, among others.
 The testing trials are provided through the EvaalAPI and are reloadable. i.e. the competitors can access to them and provide the position estimated many times.
+These are useful to preassess your IPS.